AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 As a Gold Standard user, you will automatically benefit from the Gold Standard upgrade with the latest stable version without any action.
 [Learn more](https://helpx.adobe.com/campaign/kb/gold-standard.html)

 As an on-premise user, you can perform the upgrade.
 To do this, you need to download the latest stable build and upgrade all your environments.
-Learn more on the [upgrade process](https://helpx.adobe.com/campaign/kb/acc-build-upgrade.html), and consult the build upgrade FAQ](https://helpx.adobe.com/campaign/kb/build-upgrade-faq.html).
+Learn more on the [upgrade process](https://helpx.adobe.com/campaign/kb/acc-build-upgrade.html), and consult the [build upgrade FAQ](https://helpx.adobe.com/campaign/kb/build-upgrade-faq.html).

 ## Recommandations{#recommandations}